Last updated: August 20, 2024

 • Your financial situation: If you’re currently experiencing financial strain and can’t afford to pay closing costs upfront, a refinance with no closing costs may make sense.

-• Your homeownership plans: If you plan on selling your home or refinancing it again within a few years, you may save money on fees related to closing with this option.
+• Your homeownership plans: If you plan on selling your home or refinancing it again within a few years, you may want to compare the monthly payments that will come with different refinancing options to decide what may work best for your current budget and future plans.

 • Your long-term financial goals: If you plan on staying in your home for a long time, calculate the total cost of the loan with and without fees rolled into it.
 If the added interest costs aren’t worth the upfront savings, it may not be the best option for you.
 Or, if you have an offer for a higher interest rate from a lender that waives application, origination, appraisal fees and closing costs, you may find that this works better for you than budgeting to pay thousands of dollars in upfront closing costs.